imansmallapple/Oniro-docs/application-development/environment-setup-config.md

 There are two types of SDKs:

 * Public-SDK: A toolkit provided for application development.
-It is available for download with DevEco Studio and does not include **high-permission APIs** required for system applications.
+It is available to download with DevEco Studio and does not include **high-permission APIs** required for system applications.
 * Full-SDK: A toolkit provided for OEM manufacturers to develop applications.
 It cannot be downloaded with DevEco Studio and includes **high-permission APIs** required for system applications.

 ## How to get the Full SDK?